ece4180/ece4180.github.io/index.md

 ### Introduction

-The IoT Goniometer is a relatively small device which uses a goniometer to measure a joint's function such as an elbow or a knee, based on their degree of movement.
+The IoT Goniometer is a device which uses a goniometer to measure a joint's function such as an elbow or a knee, based on their degree of movement.
 The measurements collected will then be uploaded to the internet using the Raspberry PI Zero.

 ### Motivation